BEFORE SAYING YES TO HOME OWNERSHIP- DO YOUR RESEARCH

 There is lots of information online (stay on Canadian websites, US ones will just confuse you as their process is completely different), here are a few sites to look at:

 - CMHC: Government owned corporation that insures those buyers with less than 20% down payment…good information here, though written by bureaucrats (a little dry!).

 - Genworth: A Private Insurer, similar type of site.

 - Various lender sites etc.

-Lastly, you will need a Lawyer or Notary who is working on your behalf as well and who can help you with those tough decisions.
+Lastly, as a home buyer you will need a Lawyer or Notary who is working on your behalf as well and who can help you with those tough decisions.
 Always have your contract reviewed by the Lawyer so they can point out problems with dates, subjects etc.

-These are three areas that will make a great start for a successful first time home buying journey.
+These are three areas that will make a great start for a successful first time home buyer on a journey towards home ownership.
 There are a number of other areas that are also important, we will get to those in our next post.